15 TV Series Set In Small Towns: The Strange & The Spooky

 The secrets of the wealthy and successful Winbury couple are spilled when a bridesmaid is found drowned on the eve of their son Benji's nuptuals.

-It's a fun whodunit (that doesn't seem to take itself too seriously) with an easy-on-the-eyes cast and stunning scenery, set in the small, isolated island of Nantucket.
-Based on the 2018 novel by Elin Hilderbrand.
+It's a fun whodunit (that doesn't seem to take itself too seriously) with an easy-on-the-eyes cast and stunning scenery.
+Set on the small, isolated island of Nantucket, the show is based on the 2018 novel by Elin Hilderbrand.